felipenoris/Oracle.jl/README.md

 [libaio](https://pagure.io/libaio) is a dependency of Instant Client.

-If you have root access to you machine, you can install is using the package manager, as in:
+If you have root access to your machine, you can install it using the package manager, as in:

 ```shell
 yum -y install libaio
 ```

-If you don't have root access, you can compile it from source and set your `LD_LIBRARY_PATH` to point to the library.
+If you don't have root access to your machine, you can compile it from source and set your `LD_LIBRARY_PATH` environment variable to point to the library.

+The compilation can be done using the following script:

 ```shell
 wget https://pagure.io/libaio/archive/libaio-0.3.111/libaio-libaio-0.3.111.tar.gz